yiisoft/yii2/docs/guide/concept-behaviors.md

 ]);
 ```

-You may also attach behaviors through [configurations](concept-configurations.md) like the following.
-For more details,
+You may also attach behaviors through [configurations](concept-configurations.md) like the following:
-please refer to the [Configurations](concept-configurations.md#configuration-format) section.

 ```php
 [